rayanx43/Communications-Basics-Labs/README.md

 # Communications-Basics-Labs

-A repository containing the lab works for Communications Basics.
-Contents include:
+This is a repository containing the lab content covered for Communications Basics.This includes:

-- Transmitter (BPSK and QPSK) design focused in Modulation (Simulink)
+- Transmitter (BPSK and QPSK) design focused on Modulation (implemented on Simulink)
-- Receiver design focused in Demodulation (Simulink)
+- Receiver design focused on Demodulation (implemented on Simulink)
-- Codes for Delay and FIR Filter Block (MATLAB)
+- Codes for a Delay Block and an FIR Filter Block (implemented on MATLAB)
-- Digital Phase Locked Loop (PLL) Block (MATLAB)
+- Code for a Digital Phase Locked Loop (PLL) Block (implemented on MATLAB)